Special Education, MEd

 - EDSE 501: Introduction to Special Education (3 credit hours)

-- EDSE 503: Language Development and Reading (3 credit hours) OR EDSE 557: Foundations of Language and Literacy for Diverse Learners (3 credit hours) OR EDSE 625: Applied Behavior Analysis: Verbal Behavior (3 credit hours)
+- EDSE 503: Language Development and Reading (3 credit hours) OR EDSE 557: Foundations of Language and Literacy for Diverse Learners (3 credit hours) OR EDSE 636: Supporting Communication and Literacy for Individuals with Autism (3 credit hours)

 - EDSE 517: Computer Applications for Special Populations (3 credit hours)